tedsanders/tedsanders.github.io/_posts/2018-07-10-on-zipper-merging.md

 1.  **Greater safety**, because the zipper merge limits the difference in speeds between the two lanes
-1.  **Less blockage of earlier offramps**, because the zipper merge fills two lanes rather than one, which back up only half the distance
+1.  **Less blockage of earlier offramps**, because the zipper merge fills two lanes rather than one, backing up only half the distance
 1.  **Reduced feelings of unfairness, road rage, and 'forced' merges**, since zipper merging limits the ability and incentive to cut

 (Notably, faster throughput is *not* a given reason.
 Minnesota's empirical analysis found no difference in throughput, and other empirical and theoretical work seems to have mixed results, from my brief Googling.
 A brief literature review is provided in an appendix at the end.)